anki-code/metabase-sql-wrapper/README.md

 </p>

 <p align="center">
-This allows to save the Metabase H2 database SQL-file to Git, versioning changes and restore the database from SQL-file.
+This allows to save the Metabase H2 database SQL-file to Git, versioning changes<br> and restore the database from SQL-file.
 </p>

 <p align="center">